 • Photoshop CS6

 • Photoshop Elements 7 and up

 But of course that is not a complete list.
 Most application that supports Adobe Photoshop plug-in format should work.

 Reactor Player is a specially developed plug-in that always runs as 64-bit inside both 64-bit and 32-bit hosts.
-(Provided your Windows is 64-bit).
-Running in its own 64-bit memory space allows the plug-in to access far more memory resources and makes everything safer - it will not crash the host due to low memory, which cannot be said for normal plug-ins.
+(Provided your Windows is 64-bit, which it should be by now).
+Running in its own 64-bit memory space allows the plug-in to access more memory resources and makes everything safer - it will not crash the host if something goes wrong, which cannot be said for normal plug-ins.